 Half of a Yellow Sun Synopsis

 Kainene and Olanna are sisters with divergent views of life.
 However, on returning to the country they both become entangled in the events of the Nigerian Civil War.
 More than once, Kainene and her husband had to flee from one place to another leaving behind properties and loved ones.

 When the violence ends, a new battle with trauma and family reunion begins.
 This is one of the African movies on Amazon that will make your eyes wet with tears.

 #1 – Wives on Strike: Released 2016 (Watch It Here)

-What will it take for men to support women in the fight for social injustice against women?
-In a patriarchy society like most parts of Africa, whatever the husband says is binding on every member of the family.
+What will it take for men to support women in the fight against a social injustice against women?
+In a patriarchal society like most parts of Africa, whatever the husband says is binding on every member of the family.
 Will there ever be a time when men will pause to listen to the women’s opinion?
 This hilarious comedy weighs that possibility.

 - Directed by: Omoni Oboli